SuryaRamanath/csv-node/README.md

 #### **To start : npm start**
 #### Use the postman api collection for apis
 ## **TOKEN : KALPAS%%TOKEN%%**
-##### this token s the authorization Bearer token.
+##### this token is the authorization Bearer token.
 Without this you can not access the routes